 28 April 2017

-If enacted, the Bill would force the government to lay every bilateral and multilateral trade and investment agreement before Parliament and prevent implementation without approval by a formal resolution in each House.
-It also creates a parliamentary process to amend those agreements, including any investor-state dispute settlement provisions, along with related purposes.
+This bill would require the government to lay every bilateral and multilateral trade and investment agreement before Parliament and to obtain approval from both Houses before any agreement can be implemented.
+It also creates a formal process for Parliament to amend the text of agreements, including any investor-state dispute settlement (ISDS) provisions, during the treaty-making process.
+The aim is to give Parliament stronger oversight over trade deals and investment protections.

 Generated 21 February 2026